 That’s why I came to the conclusion of sharing a traditional Goan Veg Curry with you all.
 The world needs to know how beautiful Indian food culture is!
 In Konkani (Goan language) it is called Sorak and it is mostly served in the dark monsoon months when it is storming and raining buckets outside.
-Usually Goan Curries are known to include fresh fish, but the rains make it impossible for fisher man to go out into sea, so fish is scarce in that particular time of the year.
+Usually, Goan Curries are known to include fresh fish, but the rains make it impossible for the fisherman to go out into the sea, so fish is scarce in that particular time of the year.
 That’s how the Veg Sorak gained popularity, locals love it including me!

-You can serve this Curry with either rice or chapattis (Indian flat bread).
+You can serve this Curry with either rice or chapattis (Indian flatbread).
 When served with chapatti it is cooked with less liquid, so that you can spoon it up easier.
-For that reason I am sharing both versions with you all, so that no confusion arises.
-Check out my Goan Fish Curry Rice with fried Mackerels, pumpkin bhaji & Aubergine Pickle post for dish combination Ideas.
+For that reason, I am sharing both versions with you all, so that no confusion arises.
+If you enjoyed this recipe, you might also like this Palek Paneer Recipe.

 I made a new friend while clicking the pics for the curry and chapattis.
 AR.
 Rahman was playing and the white paradise bird seemed to like the music because he was hanging around for an hour at least.
 None of us has ever seen such a gorgeous bird before!